Certification of Key Performance Indicators

 Key Performance Indicators (KPIs) assist East Metropolitan Health Service (EMHS) to assess and monitor achievement of the following Department of Health outcomes.

-Outcome one: Public hospital-based services that enable effective treatment and restorative healthcare for Western Australians.
+Public hospital-based services that enable effective treatment and restorative healthcare for Western Australians.

-Outcome two: Prevention, health promotion and aged and continuing care services that help Western Australians to live healthy and safe lives.
+Prevention, health promotion and aged and continuing care services that help Western Australians to live healthy and safe lives.